emilyjmiles/jsFun/README.md

 2. Clone down your forked copy

-3. CD into the project directory
+3. CD into the repo directory:

+   `cd jsFun`

 4. Run `npm install` to install testing dependencies

+5. Follow your forked repo's `README.md` for instructions on how to proceed with testing

 ## This Specific Repo